trinsic-id/okapi/SECURITY.md

 ## Reporting a Vulnerability

-Contact any of the developers directly.
+Open an issue detailing the security concerns.